natimirauta/simple_web_app/README.md

 >docker run -d --rm --name=simple_web_app -p 5000:80 --network=webapp_network ghcr.io/natimirauta/simple_web_app:main

 After both frontend and backend containers are up and running, get the IP of the frontend container (`docker inspect simple_web_app`) and open a new tab in your browser with `<IP-of-the-frontend-container>:80`.

+Stop the application and cleanup containers with:
+>docker stop simple_web_app && docker stop redis